Z-E-7-0-7-R-O/Zero-Ai-Native/src/ZeroSnake/README.md

     minimizes Context Switching, ensuring the UI remains perfectly smooth (60 FPS) even under extreme scanning loads of 50,000 PPS.

+### 💾 8.
+Asynchronous File Serialization

+Data loss due to sudden power failure or system crashes is an operator's worst nightmare.

+  - The FileWriterWorker: A completely isolated Thread that bears zero interference with the scanning engine or the UI.
+  - Dirty Flag Logic: The std::atomic<bool> g_DirtyFile variable monitors
+    whether new data has been added to the host list.
+The live database is rewritten to LiveHosts.txt only when this flag is set to True.
+The output format is hyper-optimized so it can be instantly ingested by its sibling tool (ZeroSifter) for the Exploitation phase.

 ### 🎨 7.
 Waterfall UI Rendering & Dynamic Geometry

 The Graphical User Interface is architected with DirectX 11 and ImGui to ensure